zhou-haitao/zhou-haitao.github.io/docs/source/getting-started/example/dram_conn.md

 Congratulations, you have successfully started the vLLM server with DRAM Connector!

-Afrer successfully started the vLLM server，You can interact with the API as following:
+After successfully started the vLLM server，You can interact with the API as following:

 ```bash
 curl http://localhost:7800/v1/completions \